 The family shower-room is on the first floor.

-Gyllyngvase beach is a fifteen minute walk away.
+Gyllyngvase beach is a 15 minute walk away, there is a great beachside cafe/restaurant here.

-The King Harry Ferry sails from Trelissick Gardens (five miles from Falmouth) to the Roseland Peninsula.
+The King Harry Ferry crosses the river Fal at Trelissick Gardens (five miles from Falmouth) to the Roseland peninsula.

 The regular passenger ferry connects St Mawes to Falmouth several times a day.